 Assemble or install accessory roof curb or horizontal adapter roof curb in accordance with instructions shipped with this accessory.
-Install insulation, cant strips, roofing, and counter flashing.
 Ductwork can be installed to roof curb or horizontal adapter roof curb before unit is set in place.
 Curb or adapter roof curb should be level.
 This is necessary to permit unit drain to function properly.
-Unit leveling tolerance is $\pm 1/{16}$ in. per linear ft in any direction.
+Unit leveling tolerance is $\pm$ $^{1}/{16}$ in. per linear ft in any direction.
 Refer to Accessory Roof Curb or Horizontal Adapter Roof Curb Installation Instructions for additional information as required.
 When accessory roof curb or horizontal adapter roof curb is used, unit may be installed on class A, B, or C roof covering material.